torvista/Zen_Cart-Back_in_Stock_Notifications/README.md

 This was based on the original CEON version, not the forked ajax version.
 Neither are supported anymore, but the functionality is well worthwhile, and I use it, so am encouraging use and development here despite it being the usual yelling into the void...

 I've been modifying it for years, multi-language and attributes handling being the most significant omissions from the original code.
-I've almost finished reworking and merging the huge amount of changes, and in the process, make the code more Zen-ish to maybe get it into the core one day.

-As a result, this code is hugely different from the old plugin version, so always test on a development server: DO NOT drop it into your production server without testing first.
+As a result, this code is hugely different from the plugin version, so always test on a development server: DO NOT drop it into your production server without testing first.
 It's compatible with the current Zen Cart 1.5.8 and php7.3+.

-Note that the original documentation in the docs folder will NOT be updated for the moment, so the file list is out of date.
+Note that the original documentation in the docs folder has NOT been updated for the moment, so the file list is out of date.

+## Installation/Upgrade
+On your development server, remove original BISN files and merge this fileset: apart from the template files, all are new/do not overwrite core files.
+Go to the Admin Catalog->BISN Notifications Admin page to auto upgrade/install.

+## Problems/Ideas
+Any problems or suggestions: open an issue here, not in the forum.
+Then make some effort to fix it, I've done enough don't you think!

 ## Notes supplementing the orginal documention
 Optional Copies of real Notification Subscription Emails are sent to what is defined in the BISN Admin (SEND_EXTRA_BACK_IN_STOCK_NOTIFICATION_SUBSCRIPTION_EMAILS_TO).